-Feeling left out or excluded sucks with a capital S, …especially when you gotta go.
+Feeling left out or excluded sucks with a capital S!

-It would be terrific if we could come together and sing Kumbayah and magically melt away barriers that discriminate, alienate and irritate.
+It would be terrific if we could come together and sing Kumbayah and magically melt away physical and attitudinal barriers that discriminate, alienate, and irritate.

 Access by definition means – a right of entry, or, as I like to say, “me too”.

-It’s interesting to note that standards known as “Universal Design” began as early as the 1950’s and yet, they are still not widely understood and seldom included in the floor plans of planning.
+It’s interesting to note that standards known as “Universal Design” began as early as the 1950s and yet, they are still not widely understood and seldom included in building projects and planning.

 In a nutshell, Universal Design involves the design of products, environments, and communication to be usable by all people, to the greatest extent possible, without adaptation or specialized design.

-Teach about the ins and outs of Universal Design and accessibility, and I help people solve access related problems cost-effectively.
+This is where I teach about the ins and outs of Universal Design and accessibility, and help people solve access related problems cost-effectively.

 Customer Service Training

-Design a company or organizational-specific training to ensure inclusivism is woven into customer service representation and this includes the needs of those with various disabilities.
+This is where I design a company or organizational access training to ensure disability inclusion is woven into customer service representation and the work place.